emilekberg/libjson/readme.md

 - [ ] support both `std::string_view` and `std::istream`.
   - I expect `std::string_view` to be faster, but require more memory ahead of time.

-## Features

-- Arrays
-- Objects
-- Strings
-- Literals
-  - bool, both true/false
-  - null
-- Numbers
-  - Lazy evaluated, might not be the fastest, but takes less memory and supports all (i think) arithmeitc types.

 ### Caveats

 - Does not support number exponents yet